robot131/robot131.github.io/news/smart_car.md

 ## Whole process test <span id="jump4"></span>

-Since no photos or video are allowed during the game, here we exhibit a video recorded during our preparation for the competation.
+Here we exhibit a video recorded during our preparation for the competation.
 We can see that all the functions works correctly and the car accomplised a whole circle without any error.

 <video src="/news/smart_car_videos/test_whole.mp4" autoplay="true" controls="controls" width="600">
 </video>